 3. Try Warm Lemon Water

 A glass of warm lemon water is a gentle way to hydrate and is a great addition to any morning routine.
 Adding a slice of organic lemon or a splash of lemon juice provides a dose of vitamin C and a pleasant flavor.
-Since it's mild, it helps maintain hydration and support digestion without the need for sugar or artificial ingredients.
+Its mild flavor makes it an easy way to support hydration and digestion without relying on sugar or artificial flavor.

 4. Eat Water-Rich Foods for Breakfast